shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 This UML differs from the previous UML because it now includes a MVC model based class diagram.
 It now has an addtional class for controller, view, gamePlayEvent and a gamePlayListener.
 The view class inerits from the JFrame class from the java biuld-in libraries.
 The GUI implemetations are also included in the view class with its distinct methods.

  - Sequence Diagrams:
+ The sequence digrams now implement EventModel as well as the entire MVC componenets (previously only had one digram for the model class).
+They also include all edge cases for the methods 'plantTurn', 'zombieTime' & 'plantOrZombie' in the gamePlay (model) class which previously wasn't there.

 ==================================================================================================
 User-visible Changes: